zenobi-us/zenobi-us/content/posts/2016-01-01-automation-what-i-have-learnt.md

 - speed differences with `gulp + browserify` vs `webpack dev server` are day and night.
 Gulp is 20secs per build run.
 Due to Hot Module Reloading, webpack is a game changer.
 It has an initial time cost, but each change thereafter cost an amount of time relative to the amount of code changed.
 - instead of `scriptjs` loading cdn libs, use `system.import(/* webpackChunkName: 'vendor/jquery' */ @vendor/jquery')`
   - cdn might change over next 3years.
-Most commerical projects are legacy the moment they are deployed.
+Most commercial projects are legacy the moment they are deployed.
 No one likes working on them, so don't make them fragile.
-Slicing out own vendored libs like this means we're in more control.
-The edge effects of CDNs can be realised with something like Cloudfront.
+Including our third party libraries into the bundle like this means we don't need to rely on authors.
+All of this can be cached at the edge with something like Cloudfront, Cloudflare etc.
   - Assets can now easily be fingerprinted. yay `[chunkhash]`.
   - The magic comment means it's also lazy loaded.